-Almost everyone is raving about the 10-step Korean skincare routine, in a bid to achieve that clear, glass skin that Korean celebrities always sport.
+Almost everyone has heard of the viral 10-step Korean skincare routine, with many trying it out in a bid to achieve that clear, glass skin that Korean celebrities always sport.
 However, a K-beauty routine is definitely incomplete without any Korean skincare products, so we compiled a list of the best places for you to buy your favourite K-skincare in Singapore!

 Online specialty stores